SEGAINDEED/Adreno-ToolsDriversMagisk/README.md

 For any questions contact K11MCH1 on <a href="https://discord.gg/YhpdhVBmXX">Strato Emulator Official Discord</a>.

-thanks to MarkusTechCorp, K11MCH1, Crytonics, nekomekoraiyuu, and the whole Mesa Turnip team! ðŸŒ·
+thanks to MarkusTechCorp, K11MCH1, Crytonics, nekomekoraiyuu, and the whole Mesa Turnip team!🌷